Bombus rupestris

 Red-tailed Bumblebee

-The Red-tailed Cuckoo Bee does not extensive yellow hair which helps to separate it from the similar red-tailed bumblebees, Early Bumblebees and male Red-tailed Bumblebees.
-Remember that the large females have dark, smoky wings – unlike that of any bumblebee – and look out for the sparser hair.
+The Red-tailed Cuckoo Bee does not extensive yellow hair, helping to separate it from the similar Early Bumblebee and male Red-tailed Bumblebee.
+Remember that the large females have dark, smoky wings – unlike that of any bumblebee – and look out for the sparser hair pile and lack of shiny pollen baskets.

-Male Red-tailed Cuckoo Bees look similar to female Red-tailed Bumblebees but often have grey- or straw-coloured hair banding and have densely hairy back legs.
+Male Red-tailed Cuckoo Bees look similar to female Red-tailed Bumblebees but often have grey- or straw-coloured hair bands and have densely hairy back legs.

 Ecology